matthiastaus/Helmholtz_3D/README.md

 The notation was mostly taken from Zepeda-Núñez and Demanet, "The method of polarized traces for the 2D Helmholtz equation, JCP 2015"

+This code was mainly developed under Julia 0.3, it will work for newer versions but you may have a large amount of warnings.
+You will need the package IterativeSolvers in order to run the examples.

-We thank TOTAL for their genereous support.
+We thank TOTAL for the genereous support.